syncfusion-content/javascript-docs/js/Chart/Chart-Series.md

 ## Multiple Series

 In EjChart, you can add multiple series object in the [series](../api/ejchart.html#members:series) options.
-By default, the series are rendered in the order it is added to the [series](../api/ejchart.html#members:series) option.
+The series are rendered in the order it is added to the [series](../api/ejchart.html#members:series) option, by default.
 You can change this order by using the [zOrder](../api/ejchart.html#members:series-zorder) option.

 {% highlight js %}